RavenGrappling/RavenGrappling.github.io/index.md

       Community Building
     </dt>
     <dd>
-      It is a fun and engaging activity, which can be a great way to meet new people and build new friendships.
+      Brazilian Jiu Jitsu is a fun and engaging activity, which can be a great way to meet new people and build new friendships.
     </dd>
   </dl>
 </div>